-Train travel is a viable alternative to air travel in regions like Western Europe and in countries like China and Japan, which have focused on building high-speed networks that can compete with other modern modes of transport.
-The U.S. lags woefully behind in the 21st century rail revolution, much to the chagrin of people hoping for the development of greener modes of transportation.
+In many parts of the world, train travel is a viable alternative to air travel.
+Western Europe, China and Japan have focused on building high-speed networks that can compete with other modern modes of transport.
+The U.S. lags woefully behind in the 21st-century rail revolution.
 However, many travel enthusiasts see trains as not just a way to get from Point A to Point B, but also an opportunity to take in the view along the way.
-Besides, the act of train travel, high-speed or not, seems more romantic than getting behind the wheel or stuffing yourself into an economy-class passenger plane seat.
+Besides, the act of train travel, high-speed or not, seems more romantic than getting behind the wheel or stuffing yourself into an economy-class plane seat.

 Some trains and travel companies take advantage of that sentiment, offering "land cruises" on luxury trains that look like they came from the colonial era.
 India's Deccan Odyssey, Singapore's Eastern and Oriental Express and trains that follow the route of the famed Orient Express offer a chance to experience classic train travel.
 Unfortunately, the price tag is steep.

 But it is possible to build your own epic rail journey.
 If you want to experience long-haul train travel without dropping five figures on a ticket, here are some of your best options.

 The Trans-Siberian Express is the epitome of long-haul train travel.
 (Photo: Simon Pielow [CC BY-SA 2.0]/Flickr)